 HAVE SOME FUN AND SUPPORT THE OWs, WARRIORS AND CRICKET COLTS

-The results of the 1st draw (March) of 2019 (there are 6 draws a year) were, (due to 8 participants leaving total has had to be reduced by £80):
+The results of the 1st draw (January) of 2020 (there will be 9 draws this year) were, (due to 8 participants leaving total has had to be reduced by £80):

 The OW Big Prize Club, a registered lottery, has six annual draws.
 The first prize in each draw is £1000 and there are three lesser prizes.

 50% of BPC subscriptions is distributed as prizes and the remaining 50% supports the facilities for the OWs, the cricket colts and the rugby warriors.

 Total prizes distributed in 2018 were c. £ 7600.
 Annual prize money increases with increased numbers of subscribers (the annual number of draws has recently been increased from 5 to 6 per year).

 New subscribers are very welcome.
 Anyone can join and you can have as many "tickets" as you wish for yourself, your children or grandchildren.
 The BPC subscription is £10 pcm.